 Don’t stop till you get to the top!

-As an athlete and a coach, I love hill workouts — absolutely LOVE them!
-For my money, running up and down a hill gives you the most bang for your running buck.
-You get strength, endurance, speed and power all wrapped into one workout.
+As an athlete and a coach, I love hill workouts.
+For my money, running up and down a hill gives you the most bang for your running buck—power, strength, endurance and speed all wrapped into one workout.

-So, you might be wondering, what does a mythical Greek king have to do with attacking an incline?
+So, you might be wondering, what does the mythical Greek king in the title have to do with attacking an incline?

 The Sisyphus Session is one of the bread-and-butter strength-building sessions I like to have my athletes do in the weeks before beginning more pace-specific workouts.
 I’ll assign some variation of this workout to 5K racers, marathoners and everyone in between toward the end of the the base-building phase of their respective training programs.
 It’s one hill session that doesn’t discriminate.